mohdatif10/ReciFlow/README.md

 # ReciFlow

 ReciFlow is a Python-based recitation app that dynamically tracks Quran (or for that matter, any database) verse recitation.
+Think of it as a dynamic teleprompter.

 The benefits ReciFlow provide: